ashif1996/inventory-management-typescript/README.md

 # 🎓 Inventory Management System (TypeScript)

 This **Inventory Management System** is a full-stack application built using **TypeScript**, providing functionalities for managing products and inventory.
 The project leverages modern TypeScript features along with Express.js for routing, validation, and authentication.
-It demonstrates real-world usage of **CRUD operations**, **authentication**, and **role-based access** in an **Admin-only** environment.
+It demonstrates real-world usage of **CRUD operations** and **authentication**.

 ---